-- a) Do the individuals assigned to the project have experience on similar projects? - b) Are resumes complete and do they demonstrate backgrounds that would be desirable for individuals engaged in the work the project requires? - c) How extensive is the applicable education and experience of the personnel designated to work on the project?
+- 1) Do the individuals assigned to the project have experience on similar projects and demonstrate backgrounds that would be desirable for individuals engaged in the project? - 2) How extensive is the applicable education and experience of the personnel designated to work on the project? - 3) Does the offeror exhibit experience beyond the minimum requirement of prior experience? - 4) Does the offeror have experience with projects and systems similar to the one requested in this IRFP?